MCAT Percentiles and How They Are Calculated

 MCAT Percentile and its Relation with MCAT Scores:

-The most pertinent question that may arise between MCAT percentile and the MCAT raw scores is about the relation between the two.
-The MCAT percentiles are measured on the basis of Standard Deviations and the Average Scaled Score.
+The most pertinent question that may arise is about the relation between percentile and the raw scores of MCAT.
+The percentiles are measured on the basis of Standard Deviations and the Average Scaled Score.

 For example, in MCAT 2010, the average scaled score was 25, which had a standard deviation of 6.4 as faced with a percentile score of 44.5-50.5.
 For the same year, the highest percentile of 99.99 was achieved along average scaled scores from 41 to 45 with a standard deviation of 6.4.